-Milanese are generally uptight, can be workaholic and chic people.
+Milanese people are generally uptight and can be workaholics and chic people.
 They go about minding their business without second glances at whoever is around them.
-Hence, it is often difficult to relate with them.
+Hence, it is often difficult to relate to them.

-My weather forecast says it’s gonna be 21-24 degree celsius by early November here in Palermo.
+My weather forecast says it’s gonna be 21-24 degree Celsius by early November here in Palermo.
 Palermo has over 200 sunshine days with few rainy days in a year.
-It’s a everyday summer kinda life.
-It is rare to have a minus degree celsius during winter unlike in Milan.
+It’s an everyday summer kinda life.
+It is rare to have a minus degree Celsius during winter unlike in Milan.

 There are more things to see in Palermo than in Milan.
 Palermo has a large architectural heritage and is notable for its many Norman buildings.
 It has the most UNESCO World Heritage Sites in Italy with notable places like Palazzo Reale with the Cappella Palatina; Chiesa di San Giovanni degli Eremiti; Chiesa di Santa Maria dell’Ammiraglio; the Chiesa di San Cataldo; the Cattedrale di Palermo; the Palazzo della Zisa; and the Ponte dell’Ammiraglio.

-There are a lot of unspoilt nature and breathtaking views to experience when driving through the city.
-You will find vineyards, plantations and cute country houses in the outskirts of Palermo, a rare thing to come by in Milan.
+There are a lot of unspoiled nature and breathtaking views to experience when driving through the city.
+You will find vineyards, plantations, and cute country houses on the outskirts of Palermo, a rare thing to come by in Milan.

 If you want to experience some typical Italian tradition, Milan is not the place because just like every other big and popular cities, it is westernised.
-Palermo, even as the capital city of Sicily still observes traditional rites that gives you the vivid idea of Italian Culture; like the celebration of Santa Rosalia in July.
+Palermo, even as the capital city of Sicily still observes traditional rites that give you a vivid idea of Italian Culture; like the celebration of Santa Rosalia in July.

 Yes, the home away from home experience.
 The environment is relaxing, people are more welcoming.
 It is less crowded and feels safer.

 - Low choice of professional job opportunities.
 If you are coming to find a great job and settle.
-Digital Media Agencies, IT jobs and other related opportunities are sparring.
-It tough to get a job as there are just a handful companies in Palermo
+Digital Media Agencies, IT jobs, and other related opportunities are sparring.
+It is tough to get a job as there are just a handful of companies in Palermo

-- Less Transportation Options.
+- Fewer Transportation Options.
 The transport system in Sicily is lacking a lot.
-Asides the city centre, other areas are almost impossible to reach or you have to wait hours to catch the bus then spend another hour to reach your destination.
-The train also do not service all the parts of the city.
+Asides from the city centre, other areas are almost impossible to reach or you have to wait for hours to catch the bus and then spend another hour to reach your destination.
+The train also does not service all the parts of the city.

 - Palermitanos don’t pick their dog ‘poos!’